petsan/generation-paycheck/README.md

 Calculate Regular and O/T pay
 1. 0-40 hours is calculated as regular pay
-2. >40 hours is calulated as regular pay times one and a half
+2. over 40 hours is calulated as regular pay times one and a half

 Calculate Taxes:
 1. Federal Income tax rate: 15%